Souhail99/Project-Cryptography/README.md

 ### Attempt 2 (Increasing the entropy) :

 Like now, we have lot websites, which ask us to use non alphanumeric character or maybe to use uppercase and lowercase (both)  why ?
-Bercause as you know, in entropy formula the number of symbols in the password and the number of possible symbols are proportional to the entropy.
+Because as you know, in the entropy formula the number of symbols in the password and the number of possible symbols are proportional to the entropy.
 As you understood we can use on alphanumeric character or use uppercase and lowercase (both), increase the lentgh of the password and also to fight against the database breaches, use differents passwords between our different account.

 ### Attempt 3 (Which hashing algorithm to use) :